Five Spectacular Day Trips from Kaiserslautern

 Porta Nigra: The largest Roman city gate north of the Alps.
 Designated as part of the Roman Monuments and UNESCO World Heritage Site.

 Imperial Roman Baths: The Kaiserthermen or Imperial Baths is a large Roman bath complex.
 This is also designated as part of the Roman Monuments and UNESCO World Heritage Site.
-We have been here a couple of times and it is definitely worth the 3 € to take a self-guided tour.
-You can read my blog about our visit here.
+We have been here a couple of times and it is definitely worth the small fee to take a self-guided tour.

 High Cathedral of St. Peter (Cathedral of Trier): This is the oldest Roman Catholic cathedral in the country.
 Another important historical location designated as part of the Roman Monuments and UNESCO World Heritage Site.